 The word “pastor” is the Latin word for “shepherd.”
 In English we use the word “pastor” to denote a “spiritual shepherd” (one who shepherds people spiritually).

-The pastor is one of the five offices of ministry that God calls some people to under the New Covenant (Ephesians 4:11). (see What is the Ministry?)
+The pastor is one of the five offices of ministry that God calls some men to under the New Covenant (Ephesians 4:11). (see What is the Ministry?)

 I have personally attended churches and known people that have used each of these five different names for the pastor of their church.
 All five are Scripturally correct names.
 When talking about the office of ministry of a pastor, a pastor is the same thing as a bishop, is the same thing as an overseer, is the same thing as an elder, is the same thing as a shepherd.
 However, these words could mean other things in other settings—even in other settings in the Bible.
 For example, the Bible does use the word “shepherd” sometimes in referring to a natural shepherd, one who tends actual sheep.
 The Bible sometimes uses the word “elder” in referring to “one who is older.”
 In some religious organizations and denominations, the word “bishop” is used to denote a person who is higher in rank than a pastor and in authority over a number of pastors and churches.
 But in the Bible, when the ministry is being referred to, a bishop, an overseer, a pastor, an elder, and a shepherd are all the same thing.

 A Christian cannot just choose to become a pastor.
 He must be called of God to be a pastor and then meet the qualifications listed in the Word of God.
 He must be saved, filled with the Holy Spirit, and be found faithful by God before entering the ministry.
 When the qualifications are met and the man has been found faithful by God, God will then direct the man into the ministry.
 God will also direct him as to what church he is to pastor.
 He will then either take over an existing church or start a new church.

 Everything in God's kingdom has an order.

 “Let all things be done decently and in order.”